mpanunto/PanunTools/docs/README_CreateGroupMemberListAGOL.md

 ### How does it work?

 Using the ArcGIS API for Python, the tool will attempt to connect to the user specified ArcGIS Online group.
-If found, it will generate a list of group members, then iterate through each one identifying the following information:
+If found, it will generate a list of group members, then iterate through each one and grab the following information:

 - Username
 - Full Name